hashicorp/terraform-google-terraform-enterprise-hvd/README.md

 ### Compute

-One of the following mechanisms for shell access to TFE GC instances:
+One of the following mechanisms for shell access to TFE GCE VM instances:

   - Ability to enable [GCP IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#console) (this module supports this via a boolean input variable).
  -  GC SSH Key Pair